-Conflict foraging behavior can be taught to young bears by their mothers (Breck et al. 2008, Mazur and Seher 2008, Morehouse et al. 2016).
-Food-conditioned bears can have smaller home ranges than wildland bears, at times no bigger than a single community (Beckmann and Berger 2003a).
+Heather Reich Nevada Department of Wildlife a single community (Beckmann and Berger 2003).
 Consequently, if adult females are living within a single neighborhood, their cubs have a high likelihood of becoming conflict bears as well.
-It may be appropriate to lethally remove these conflict females, even if they are not causing substantial damage or posing a public safety threat.
-Lethal removal is not often supported by the public and killing a female with cubs is particularly publicly distasteful.
+It may be an appropriate decision to lethally remove these females, even if they are not causing damage or pose a public safety threat.
+Lethal removal is not often supported by the public, and the taking of a female with cubs is publicly distasteful.
 Yet if a bear is simply perpetuating human-bear conflicts, the social cost of killing the bear may not be as substantial as having to kill multiple bears in the future.

-Capture and kill can effectively remove problem bears that cause a disproportionate amount of conflict and therefore significantly reduce sitespecific levels of conflict.
+Advantages: Capture and kill can effectively remove problem bears that are causing a disproportionate amount of conflict and therefore significantly reduce sight-specific levels of conflict.
 Capture and kill provides the opportunity to first evaluate the bear, ensuring the correct individual is identified before euthanasia.
-"I tell people that although I had to euthanize their bear, I was not the one who killed it.
-That responsibility lies with every single person in the neighborhood who didn't think it necessary to lock up their trash until after the bear accessed it for the first time."